-Potentially Significant Less Than Significant with Mitigation Less Than Significant b) Would the project conflict with an applicable plan, Impact Incorporated Impact No Impact policy, or regulation adopted for the purpose of reducing the emission of greenhouse gases?
-X
+Less Than Significant b) Would the project conflict with an applicable plan, Potentially Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact policy, or regulation adopted for the purpose of reducing the emission of greenhouse gases? \boxtimes

 As described in Issue VIII(a) above, construction of the Project would generate insignificant quantities of GHGs, while operation of the Project would not result in an increase in GHG emissions over existing conditions.
 For these reasons, construction and operation of the Project will not conflict with any plan, policy, or regulation adopted for the purpose of reducing GHG emissions.